Shunichi1100921/SynthesizeNewMoleculeProject/Data/fragment_classification.md

 I classified fragments into six based on bioisoster.

+## Modifier group
 Modifier group is usually a halogen, but may also be a hydrocarbon group.

-Benzothiaole ring may be only F4.
+## Benzothiazole group
+Fragment including Benzothiazole part.

+## Amide group
 Amide group are the fragments with primary, secondary, or tertiary amide.

+## Aryl group
-Aryl groups are benzene or similar, like thiophene, pyridine, and so on.
+Aryl groups are benzene or similar, like thiophene or  pyridine.

-Ethers are ethers or equivalent, like sulfur, dinitrile, and so on.
-Ethers can be modifier group.
+## Alcohol group
+Alcohol are alcohol or bioisoster of them, like amine.